timhf/python-prodj-link/docs/README.md

 Depending on your distribution you may need to gain privileges to access the sequencer _/dev/snd/seq_.
 On Arch Linux, membership in the _audio_ group is required.

-By default, the first midi seqencer is used.
+By default, the first midi sequencer is used.
 You can list available ports with argument _-l_.

     ./midiclock.py